-The estimated items in the Authority's Balance Sheet at 31 March 2024 for which there is a significant risk of causing a material adjustment in the forthcoming financial year are set out below.
+The estimated items in the Authority's Balance Sheet at 31 March 2025 for which there is a significant risk of causing a material adjustment in the forthcoming financial year are set out below.
 This list does not include assets and liabilities carried at fair value based on a recently observed market price.

-The coronavirus pandemic has impacted on global financial markets, with market activity affected in many sectors.
-The property market is recovering well, and market evidence for comparison purposes is now becoming more available to inform opinions of value.
-Most valuations in 2023/24 were carried out by the Council's in-house valuer E. Wimble MRICS, a chartered surveyor.
+Most valuations in 2024/25 were carried out by the Council's in-house valuer E. Wimble MRICS, a chartered surveyor.
 However valuations were also commissioned from external valuers as necessary.
 The Council's valuer is responsible for reporting on all values.
 In line with the RICS Material Valuation Uncertainty Leaders' Forum (UK), material valuation uncertainty (MVU) declarations are no longer required unless an individual valuer believes there is a reason for such a declaration.
-It is the Council valuer's professional judgement that none of the valuations for the 2023/24 Accounts are subject to MVU.
+It is the Council valuer's professional judgement that none of the valuations for the 2024/25 Accounts are subject to MVU.

-An impairment review of property values at the balance sheet date was completed at 31 March 2024.
+An impairment review of property values at the balance sheet date was completed at 31 March 2025.
 Any material differences have been reflected in value compared to the carrying amount.